3000 LESBIANS GO TO YORK

 The York Lesbian Arts Festival, which is the subject of Three Thousand Lesbians Go To York, holds personal significance for Jane as she was closely associated with it for several years.
 Originally, she appeared there as a writer, but later joined the organising committee and was for a short time the Festival Events Manager (‘FEM’ for short…).

 Jane is always looking for new ways to make hidden histories heard and seen.
 Three Thousand Lesbians Go To York is her first film.
+Jane’s book by the same name was released in February 2025.

 Photo Credit: Bronac McNeill